Install Azure CLI on macOS

 You can then run the Azure CLI with the

 If you encounter a problem when installing the CLI through Homebrew, here are some common errors.
-If your issue is not listed here, please file an issue on github.
+If you experience a problem not covered here, file an issue on github.

 Unable to find Python or installed packages